 Ten approved courses (30 credits), usually with the following distribution:

-- 1-2 Russian stylistics and composition (2 semesters)
+- 1-2 Russian stylistics and composition (two semesters)

 - 3 History of the Russian language or Early Russian literature

-- 4-5 Upper-division Russian literature courses (2 semesters)
+- 4-5 Upper-division Russian literature courses (two semesters)

 - 6 General linguistics